snaptoken/kilo-tutorial/DOC.md

   - Importance of checking return values
   - How to make it fail (run `cat kilo.c | ./kilo`)

+## Clear the screen on exit

+Explain:
+  - Why this is important

 ## Sections

 Explain: